Pigeonhole protocol specification

 On receipt, the courier:

-WriteCapfrom the bytes, derives the correspondingReadCap, and reads the temporary stream Box by Box, feeding the decrypted BACAP payloads into aCopyStreamEnvelopeDecoder. - Each complete
+WriteCapfrom the bytes, derives the correspondingReadCap, and reads the temporary stream box by box, feeding the decrypted BACAP payloads into aCopyStreamEnvelopeDecoder. -

 CopyCommandReply